OP Succinct

 • 1 hour finality secured by ZKPs, a dramatic improvement over the 7-day withdrawal window of standard OP Stack rollups.

-• Unlimited customization for rollup modifications in pure Rust and easy maitainability.
+• Unlimited customization for rollup modifications in pure Rust and easy maintainability.

 • Cost-effective proving with an average cost of proving only fractions of cent per transaction (with an expected 5-10x improvement by EOY), thanks to SP1's blazing fast performance.